-Discord is built around the need to improve digital communication and enable users to create digital communities around their passions.
-From gamers to athletes, or social media influencers, Discord helps everyone find community by offering the first “Community-as-a-Service” product.
+Discord aims to build the “community” layer of the internet where users can find, join, and interact in servers personalized for custom user experiences.
+Built around the need to improve digital communication and enable users to create digital communities around their passions, Discord aims to help everyone from gamers to athletes to social media influencers find community by offering a “Community-as-a-Service” product.

 Founding Date